Changing the world, one paper at a time

 Selected Publications (*equally contributed authors, †corresponding author)

-D. Saeb, E. Lietzke, D. I. Fuchs, E. C. Aldrich, K. D. Bruce, K. G. Sprenger†, Under Review.
+D. Saeb, E. Lietzke, D. I. Fuchs, E. C. Aldrich, K. D. Bruce, K. G. Sprenger†, eLife, 2024, 13:RP102269.

 The microglial surface protein Triggering Receptor Expressed on Myeloid Cells 2 (TREM2) plays a critical role in mediating brain homeostasis and inflammatory responses in Alzheimer’s disease (AD).
 The soluble form of TREM2 (sTREM2) exhibits neuroprotective effects in AD, though the underlying mechanisms remain elusive.
 Moreover, differences in ligand binding between TREM2 and sTREM2, which have major implications for their roles in AD pathology, remain unexplained.
 To address these knowledge gaps, we conducted the most computationally intensive molecular dynamics simulations to date of (s)TREM2, exploring their interactions with key damage- and lipoprotein-associated phospholipids and the impact of the AD-risk mutation R47H.
 Our results demonstrate that the flexible stalk domain of sTREM2 serves as the molecular basis for differential ligand binding between sTREM2 and TREM2, facilitated by its role in stabilizing the Ig-like domain and altering the accessibility of canonical ligand binding sites.
 We identified a novel ligand binding site on sTREM2, termed the ‘Expanded Surface 2’, which emerges due to competitive binding of the stalk with the Ig-like domain.
 Additionally, we observed that the stalk domain itself functions as a site for ligand binding, with increased binding in the presence of R47H.
 This suggests that sTREM2’s neuroprotective role in AD may, at least in part, arise from the stalk domain’s ability to rescue dysfunctional ligand binding caused by AD-risk mutations.
 Lastly, our findings indicate that R47H-induced dysfunction in membrane-bound TREM2 may result from both diminished ligand binding due to restricted complementarity-determining region 2 loop motions and an impaired ability to differentiate between ligands, proposing a novel mechanism for loss-of-function.
 In summary, these results provide valuable insights into the role of sTREM2 in AD pathology, laying the groundwork for the design of new therapeutic approaches targeting (s)TREM2 in AD.

-D. I. Fuchs, L. D. Serio, S. Balaji, K. G. Sprenger†, Under Review.
+D. I. Fuchs, L. D. Serio, S. Balaji, K. G. Sprenger†, Computational and Structural Biotechnology Journal, 2024, 23:2669.

 Upon initial infection, HIV-1 can rapidly infect the brain and establish a latent reservoir, inducing neuronal damage and/or death and resulting in HIV-Associated Neurocognitive Disorder.
 Though HIV-1 antiretrovirals suppress viral load, the blood-brain barrier limits drug access to the brain, in large part because of highly expressed efflux proteins like P-glycoprotein (P-gp).
 While no FDA- approved P-gp inhibitor exists due to side effects, HIV-1 protease inhibitors show promise as partial P-gp inhibitors, potentially enhancing drug delivery to the brain.
 Herein, we employed docking and molecular dynamics simulations to elucidate differences in the interactions between P-gp and several antiretrovirals, including protease inhibitors, with known inhibitory or substrate- like behaviors towards P-gp.
 Our results revealed a new binding pocket adjacent to the canonical substrate binding site in the transmembrane domain of P-gp, which we hypothesize is the primary initial site for small-molecule binding.
 Furthermore, our results reinforce the understanding that both binding energetics and their impacts on protein dynamics are crucial in discerning small molecules as non-substrates, substrates, or inhibitors of P-gp.
 Specifically, our findings indicate that interactions between P-gp and ARV inhibitors induce bridging of transmembrane domain helices, impeding P-gp conformational changes and contributing, at least in part, to the inhibitory behavior of these ARVs.
 These discoveries led us to propose a novel mechanism for P-gp efflux of, and inhibition by, small-molecule drugs.
 Overall, insights gained in this study could serve as a guide to the design of future P-gp-targeting therapeutics for a wide range of pathological conditions and diseases, including HIV-1.